darrenterhune/spec_guardian/README.md

 ## Configuration

-Create an initializer file at `config/initializers/spec_guardian.rb`:
+Create an initializer file at `config/initializers/spec_guardian.rb` by running the install command to create this file `rails g spec_guardian:install`

 ```ruby
 SpecGuardian.configure do |config|